ctp-archive/data-journalism/modules/data-as-a-system/_posts/2022-03-01-systems-thinking-part-one.md

 * How do you make sure you're testing the enough people?
 * What do you do with the test results once you collect them?

+## Class discussion: Share your work

+*Suggested time: 15-30 minutes*

-At the end of the 15 minutes, each group should take about 5 minutes to present their diagram to the class.
+Each group should take about 5 minutes to present their diagram to the class.